 Tennis Elbow (Lateral Epicondylitis)

 The most common tendon injury in people over 30.
-BPC-157 is the first-line treatment because the lateral epicondyle is easy to access with subcutaneous injection.
+The lateral epicondyle is accessible for subcutaneous injection without specialized technique.

 - Best: BPC-157 250-500mcg/day, 6 weeks